CutaneousBioinf/Loopsim/README.md

 - **Type Name:** Chromosome region file
   - Purpose: Defines the region of each chromosome
   - Format: Delimiter-separated values file.
 Each row represents one chromosome region.
+BED format.

     Columns are as follows: